wachtlerlab/HB-PAC_disinhibitory_network/Readme.md

 |
 +-- plotSynCurrents.py: script to plot membrane potential and synaptic currents of DL-Int-1 and DL-Int-2 for one stimulus.
 |
 +-- runJODLInt1DLInt2Multiple.py: script to simulate the network for multiple stimulii.
-Out is saved as a NIX File.
+Out is saved as a [NIX](https://github.com/G-Node/nixpy) File.
 |
-+-- simSynCurrents.py: script to simulate DL-Int-1 and DL-Int-2 recording membrane potential and synaptics currents in a NIXFile.
++-- simSynCurrents.py: script to simulate DL-Int-1 and DL-Int-2 recording membrane potential and synaptics currents in a [NIX](https://github.com/G-Node/nixpy) file.